mahmoudjobeel1/Java-Light-Parser/README.md

 The parser takes a sequence of tokens as input and returns a parse tree that represents the input in terms of the grammar rules.
 The output is a Prolog term that can be further processed or queried for information.

 The parser is implemented in the `46_18406.pl` file, which contains the grammar rules and predicates for parsing different types of statements.
-The file also includes examples of how to use the parser with sample inputs.

 ## Grammar Rules